ouija/Surface4Pro-i7-6650U-Hackintosh/README.md

 - More to come

 ## OpenCore Configuration Notes
-- SMBIOS Definition set for **MacBookPro13,3** which closely matches the hardware of Surface Pro 4.
+- SMBIOS Definition **MacBookPro13,3**  closely matches the hardware of Surface Pro 4
 - Using `HfsPlus.efi` instead of `OpenHfsPlus.efi`
 - `AppleIntelLpssI2CController` will have timeout and connection issues without porperly patched `SSDT-GPIO.aml`
   - Alternatively, patched version of `SSDT-XOSI.aml` may be used instead of `SSDT-GPIO.aml`